LONGLAB-projects/mobile-pavement-monitoring/README.md

 - RegisterActivity.java(with register.xml): Temporarily unused.
 Users can register one account.
 ### Other files
 - The remaining java files are written by the tensorflow team and they are not modified.
 Besides, the ssd model and label json file are located in the assets folder.
+## Dashboard: To show the existing detected pavement damages in google map
-## Dashboard: dashboard.html: Implements the dashboard webpage.
+- dashboard.html: Implements the dashboard webpage.

 Where to get the codebase?